tw-in-js/twind/docs/grouping.md

 # Grouping

-One specific advantage of doing CSS in JS is that we are not limited to the restrictions of a class name as input.
-Because the compiler is just a function, it can take almost any form of input (strings, array, objects or arguments) and turn it into meaningful output.
+Unlike Tailwind, Twind is not limited to the restrictions of a class name strings as input.
+The compiler is just a function and has been designed to be able to inerpret input in almost any form – strings, array, objects, template literals or variadic arguments – turn it into meaningful output.

-A painpoint commonly felt when using utility CSS classes generally is that it can result is some long and unwieldily lines of code which are quite hard for humans hard to parse.
+One painpoint commonly felt when using utility CSS is long and unwieldily lines of code consisting of class names, often denoting styles at various breakpoints, which are quite hard to comprehend.

-Below is an example of some reasonably contrived button styles.
-The amount of rules applied to this element has been exaggerated for demonstrative purposes, however it is not uncommon for a single element to have tens of rules applied to it and so any savings we can make here are massively exaggerated when applied at scale.
+It is not uncommon for a single element to have tens of rules applied to it like below:

 ```html
 <button